tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 1. What is the *previous-sibling* of the "Google" &lt;li> tag in **more-dom-4.html**?
 1. What is the *first-child* of the "Google" &lt;li> tag in **more-dom-4.html**?
 1. What is the *parent* of the "Google" &lt;li> tag in **more-dom-4.html**?
+1. When is an HTML page allowed to have more than one &lt;footer>?

 ## IX. <a id="section9"></a>Review Exercise